 *Note: the Wahiba Sands can be only reached by a 4×4 drive.
 If you don’t have a 4×4 drive then the desert camps can arrange one for an additional cost.

-All in all, Oman is a perfect getaway for anyone looking for a break from the urban cities and the hustle bustle of the city life.
+All in all, Oman is a perfect getaway for anyone looking for a break from the urban cities and the hustle-bustle of city life.

 The country has an abundance of natural beauty to offer which is sadly still unexplored by most of the travelers visiting Oman.
 To explore the whole country, a minimum of two weeks would be ideal.
-This article covers most of the major sites across the northern side of Oman.
+This article covers most of the major sites across the northern side of Oman and this other, how to make your road trip as budget-friendly as possible.

 The southern region of Oman is ideal to be visited during the monsoon season when the region turns into a lush green paradise and it doesn’t seem like a part of a desert anymore!